A practical guide to HubSpot Breeze Agent inputs and outputs

 Are Breeze agents the right call for your team?

-At the end of the day, HubSpot's Breeze Agents are a solid example of what happens when you bake AI directly into a CRM.
-If your company is already heavily invested in the HubSpot Professional or Enterprise plans, they offer a convenient way to automate work without needing another tool.
-Having direct access to your CRM data makes for some pretty smart content and actions that a generic AI tool couldn't pull off.
+At the end of the day, HubSpot's Breeze Agents are a sophisticated example of what happens when you bake AI directly into a world-class CRM.
+If your company is already leveraging HubSpot Professional or Enterprise plans, they offer a seamless way to automate work within a platform you already trust.
+Having direct access to your CRM data makes for smart content and actions that are deeply rooted in your business context.

-Ready to see what a truly flexible AI agent can do?
-Try eesel AI for free and build your first AI support agent in minutes.
+Ready to see how AI can enhance your support?
+Try eesel AI for free and explore how it can complement your team's tools in minutes.

 Frequently asked questions